China’s Two Sessions: Ready for rebound? | china, two sessions, national peoples congress, chinese peoples political consultative conference, npc, cppcc, capital markets, super power, politics | FinanceAsia

 Discussing how the removal of travel restrictions will boost the market’s digital developments, Wu said, “The Greater Bay Area (GBA) has a lot of potential as it combines the breadth of tech sector in Shenzhen, the depth of financial sector in Hong Kong, and the vibrant and vast market that Guangdong provides.
 Now that the borders have reopened, cross-border activities are set to restart.”

-“Both Guangdong and Hong Kong governments should capitalise on the renewed push to integrate the region after stagnated for three years due to the pandemic,” he suggested.
+“Both Guangdong and Hong Kong governments should capitalise on the renewed push to integrate the region after stagnated for three years due to the pandemic,” he implored.

 Great Wall (of steel)